sumdu/minesweeper-typescript/README.md

 Classic Minesweeper Game written in TypeScript

+HOW TO BUILD

-# Confirm that your typescript version is 2.4.1 or greater
+# 1. Confirm that your typescript version is 2.4.1 or greater
 tsc -v

-# Install Typings CLI utility globally
+# 2. Install Typings CLI utility globally
 npm install typings --global

-# And restore typings as per typings.json configuration file
+# 3. And restore typings as per typings.json configuration file
 typings install

-# Use following options (only for adding a new typing)
+# 4. Now you can compile the project
+tsc

+# To add a new ts definition file, use command as
-typings install dt~jquery --global --save
+# typings install dt~jquery --global --save

-Known issues:
+KNOWN ISSUES

 - when dragging pressed mouse over cells, sometime pressed cell stays pressed after cursor leaves that cell (maybe, related to how onmove event is fired, newer coords fired, then older)

-Todo:
+TODO

 - remember best scores

-Implemented:
+ALREADY DONE

 - (done) - draw pressed cells for middle button
 - (done) - bind handler for middle click
 - (done)    > verify logic: must be if number inside the cell = number of flags =>